Putney Library: Collection and resources

 There are over 20,000 books in the library's collection.
 As a public library all books are free to borrow, though only a limited amount at any one time, and with charges for borrowing CDs and DVDs.

 In 2020, the library had a book that was returned after 56 years, due back in 1964; it was sent from Athens, Greece.

 The library also has a digital collection with online reference material that can be accessed on the library website or the Libby app.
 In the building, there are also computer terminals with free internet access, study rooms for both adults and children, regular reading groups, and other meetings.
 MPs and local town Councillors also hold their surgeries in rooms in the building.

 The Friends of Putney Library organise events and exhibitions in the library.

 Access

-As of spring 2022, the library is open on Mondays, Wednesdays, Thursdays, from 09:00 to 20:00, on Fridays and Saturdays from 09:00 to 17:00, Sundays from 13:00 to 17:00, and it is closed on Tuesdays, there is ramp access from the Disraeli road pavement into the building, and there is a lift.
+As of spring 2022, the library is open on Mondays, Wednesdays, Thursdays, from 09:00 to 20:00, on Fridays and Saturdays from 09:00 to 17:00, Sundays from 13:00 to 17:00, and it is closed on Tuesdays.
+There is ramp access from the Disraeli road pavement into the building, and a lift.